wkolowski/Type-Theory-Wishlist/README.md

 Holes are a way of leaving a part of a term unfilled as a kind of local "axiom".
 They can be later revisited with the help of the language's type inference, filled automatically or serve as names for goals in the proving mode.
 More ambitious works try to use holes for accomodating ill-typed, ill-formed and incomplete (yet unwritten) programs into the semantics.

-### Typed documentation

-Documentation is well known for its tendency to go out of sync with the code.
-So maybe it's time to make it strongly-typed?

-See [the Unison Language](https://www.unisonweb.org/) for more on typed documentation.

 ### Explicit substitutions

 Another way to make the presentation of your type theory less fishy, more concrete and down-to-earth and more amenable to implementation.